Chia-Network/chia-operator/README.md

 - wallets
 - timelords
 - seeders

-Applying a CR for each component allows you to instantiate a configured instance of that component that is able to communicate to other requisite components in the cluster.
+- crawlers

+Easily run Chia components in Kubernetes by applying simple manifests.
 A whole farm can be ran with each component isolated in its own pod, with a chia-exporter sidecar to scrape Prometheus metrics.

 ChiaCA is an additional CRD that generates a certificate authority for Chia components and places it in a kubernetes Secret as a convenience.
 Alternatively, users can pre-generate their own CA Secret with data keys for: `chia_ca.crt`, `chia_ca.key`, `private_ca.crt`, and `private_ca.key`.